TechwithKyle/Virtual-Machine-Brute-Forcing/README.md

 ## Investigation

-I checked to see if any of the IP addresses attemtping to brute force successfully logged in but none were successful:
+I checked to see if any of the IP addresses attempting to brute force successfully logged in but none were successful:

 **Query used to locate event:**